snowplow/marketing-attribution-accelerator/content/modeling/modeling_3.md

 ***

-Next we will run a Python script to create the actual Fractribution table.
+Next we will run a Python script to create the main output table, the `snowplow_fractribution_report_table`.